vedph/cadmus_tgr_app/README.md

 ## Production

-1. build as explained above.
+1. build as explained above (1-2).
 2. in the `dist` folder, edit the `env.js` file and replace the `localhost` server with the IP address of your API, e.g.:

 ```js